-Raj Goyle, CEO of Bodhala, and Darren Guy, COO of Global Legal and Regulatory Operations at AIG, sat down together – virtually, of course – to discuss his data journey at AIG and how Bodhala’s technology has empowered him to optimize spend and business operations.
+Raj Goyle, CEO of Bodhala, and Darren Guy, Chief Operating Officer of Global Legal, Compliance and Regulatory Affairs at AIG, sat down together – virtually, of course – to discuss his data journey at AIG and how Bodhala’s technology has empowered him to optimize spend and business operations.
 Darren is the epitome of an innovator in the legal operations and spend management space, so we’re thrilled to be able to share his insights with you.

 RG: Darren, thanks for taking the time to speak with me today.
 I’m excited to delve into the legal operations and data transformation you’ve led at AIG.
 Now, you’ve mentioned to me that when you arrived at AIG, the legal billing data was quite decentralized and bespoke?
 Is there a value that Bodhala now brings by centralizing and standardizing your data?

 DG: Since arriving at AIG in early 2018, my team and I have worked diligently to revamp the foundations of our legal expense data analytics program while rebalancing our overall technology portfolio, enabling quicker management decisions and continued excellent legal outcomes, while bringing down total overall enterprise cost.
 We have combined internal “old school” finance techniques such as standard financial reporting and analysis discipline with more modern (and increasingly cheaper) SaaS-based external vendor data visualization applications (such as from your company), which allows our department to be more nimble and cost-effective.
 Bodhala has played an important role in these recent transformational efforts, as we continue to improve legal expense efficiency and performance through improved data visualization efforts.